Tim-Quattrochi/Tutoring-Form/readme.md

 npm install
 ```

-Create a .env file in the server directory and add your values.
+Create a `.env` file in the server directory and add your secret environment values.

 For example: